Sunday, March 6, 2011

 April 10: "The sail arrangement worked like a charm, so I had a much needed good night's sleep.

 Sextant readings at sea require that it be dark enough for the astronomical bodies being observed - stars or moon or planets - to be visible, but light enough so that the horizon is clearly seen.
 That leaves a very narrow window at dusk or dawn, which makes the job difficult.
 However, our sun is a star, so I devised an enhancement of M.K.
-Hart's methods, and measured the elevation of the sun when I prefigured it to be nearly due east or west, and when it was nearly due north.
-I adjusted for the movement of the boat through the water, and the current, between the 2 observations.
+Hart's methods, and measured the elevation of the sun when I prefigured it to be nearly due east or west (for longitude), and when it was nearly due north (for latitiude).
+I adjusted for the movement of the boat through the water, and the current, between the two observations.
 There was no third shot to confirm the other two, but the map distance between any two locations figured this way agreed closely with my elapsed distance by dead reckoning.
 Mileage 283/115.
-Position 19.20 W, 25.23 N Translation: I can't make the degree sign on this machine, so 19.20 W means 19 degrees 20 minutes West Longitude.
+Position 19.20 W, 25.23 N Translation: I can't make the degree sign on this computer, so 19.20 W means 19 degrees 20 minutes West Longitude.
 25.23 is Latitude.

 April 11: "I didn't know the Swalker was capable of such sustained speed in only Force 4 and 5 winds.
 Beautiful, photogenic, thrilling.
 Had my first cooked meal of the trip.
 Dressed a worsening knee infection.
 Cool nights, warm breezy days.
 A tenth of distance to Florida elapsed, but have used less than a tenth of resources".